zachvalenta/jvns.ca/content/newsletter/index.markdown

 categories: []
 ---

 Want to get email when I write new blog posts?
-This list will automatically email you a list of the posts I write on this blog once a week!
+This mailing list will automatically email you a list of the latest posts once a week!

 <!-- Begin MailChimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/classic-10_7.css" rel="stylesheet" type="text/css">